alexis-evelyn/RandomTech/.github/ISSUE_TEMPLATE/bug_report.md

  - API: true/false/unsure (Is this bug report about the API)

 **Stacktrace**
 Use a site such as https://gist.github.com/ to upload your stacktrace and paste here.
 Also, make sure no personal information's stored in the stacktrace (e.g. chat unless the chat is able to be publicly released without issue).
-If it is stored in there.
-Either get a new stacktrace or edit out the personal information.
+If the stacktrace or log has personal information, either make a new stacktrace or edit out the personal information.

 **Additional context**
 Add any other context about the problem here.